feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **B8.
 New prohibitions.** Note anything this transcript reveals definitely does not happen that is not yet in A10.

 Produce a brief update report: what the baseline got right, what needs correction, what is new.
+Any correction or addition is a permanent baseline update — log it as such and carry it forward.
 Then proceed to Step 4 with the full baseline plus updates active.

 ---

 ## STEP 4 — SOURCE MATERIAL COMPLETENESS AUDIT

 **Important framing note:** Step 4 is not only a housekeeping checklist — it is frequently the step where the central argument and best material are discovered.
 The most interesting angle, the reframe that makes the story matter, and the ironic specificity that makes it land are often buried in the source material and only surface under systematic audit.
 Treat Step 4 as generative, not just corrective.
 If you find yourself discovering the real story during this step, that is expected and correct.
-Proceed to Step 5 with what you found here, not with what seemed obvious before you started.
+Also: the script application targets for A9 humor techniques are identified here, not pre-loaded in Step 3.
+As you audit, flag moments that match A9 triggers and assign the named technique before writing.

 Before choosing an angle or writing a single word of script, conduct a systematic audit comparing all source material against what could appear in the script.